spotdemo4/opengrep/README.md

 </p>

 ### Welcome to Opengrep, a fork of Semgrep, under the LGPL 2.1 license

-This project is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc.
+Opengrep is a fork of Semgrep, created by Semgrep Inc. Opengrep is not affiliated with or endorsed by Semgrep Inc.

+Open-source license changes by private vendors are no small matter, often leading to disruption and uncertainty for contributors and users of those projects.
+In such cases, the future of the community hangs in doubt as community members must work to continue and protect an open future.
+As Semgrep clamps down on its open source projects, we unite behind Opengrep to ensure that discovering security issues remains accessible to all.

+Opengrep stands to empower every developer with open and transparent static code analysis.
+Let's make secure software development a shared standard.

+To learn more, read the manifesto at [opengrep.dev](https://opengrep.dev/).
+Opengrep is initiated by a collective of AppSec organizations, including: Aikido.dev, Arnica, Amplify, Endor, Jit, Kodem, Mobb, and Orca.
+To join as a sponsor, open an [issue](https://github.com/opengrep/opengrep/issues).

+Opengrep is open to any individual or organization to leverage and contribute, [join the open roadmap sessions](https://lu.ma/opengrep).

 # Opengrep: Fast and Powerful Code Pattern Search

-Opengrep is a lightning-fast static analysis tool for searching code patterns with the power of semantic grep.
-Analyze code at the speed of thought with intuitive pattern matching and customizable rules.
+Opengrep is an ultra-fast static analysis tool for searching code patterns with the power of semantic grep.
+Analyze large code bases at the speed of thought with intuitive pattern matching and customizable rules.
+Fix and fix security vulnerabilities, fast– ship more secure code.

 Opengrep supports 30+ languages, including: